Bajty/Processing-Of-Ids-Alerts-In-Multistep-Attacks/README.md

 technologies, among which we can include attack detection systems.
 Researchers or members of security teams have to deal with a large number of security events and alerts.
 A tool can help with this, which allows filtering relevant alerts and combining them into larger units without significant loss of information.
+## Prerequisites

+Ensure you have the following installed on your system:

+- Python (==3.8.5)
+- `pipenv`

+### Steps
+1. Clone repository
+2. Navigate to the project directory:
+   - `cd your-project`
+3. Install dependencies using pipenv:
+   - `pipenv install`
+4. Activate the virtual environment:
+   - `pipenv shell`
+5. Run using python -c <config_file>.json

 ## Dataset configuration